cloudmanic/cloudmanic-storage/README.md

 # Cloudmanic Storage

 A Codeigniter package for interfacing with different cloud storage solutions such as Rackspace CloudFiles and Amazon S3.
 Easily switch between providers without having to change your code.
+This package provides- uniform input and response.

 ## Requirements